rbc33/nvidia-kali-config/README.md

     disables nouveau
     install and configure nvidia drivers

-if you cant log pres ctrl+alt+F2 at logging screen or boot in recovery mode to log from terminal go to the path of the archive nvidia.sh
+you cant loggin normally so pres ctrl+alt+F2 at loggin screen or boot in recovery mode to loggin from terminal go to the path of the archive nvidia.sh

 to run the script execute froom root user ./nvidia.sh